 You are entitled to a Medicare rebate to cover part of the cost of up to 20 individual sessions or group appointments with a psychologist, social worker or occupational therapist in a calendar year.

 Dr Baume believes a lot of women are feeling anxious, but says they can feel comfortable discussing the issue with their GP.
 “It’s important to stay socially engaged too – face to face or over the phone – and it’s also important for women to get regular exercise as well as a good night’s sleep.”

 She says a mental healthcare plan is also available for women suffering from eating disorders such as anorexia or bulimia.
 The plan includes up to 40 sessions with a psychologist and 20 sessions with a dietitian.

 Discussing bone health allows your doctor to review your calcium intake, your vitamin D levels, and your exercise habits.
 If appropriate, your doctor may recommend a bone density test.
 This is a simple scan that measures the density of your bones.
 It will show if you have normal density, low bone density (osteopenia), or osteoporosis (loss of bone strength).

-Dr Baume says that bone mineral density starts to decline after menopause due to the fall in levels of the hormone oestrogen, so women over 50 may benefit from the test.
+Bone mineral density starts to decline after menopause due to the fall in levels of the hormone oestrogen, so women over 50 may benefit from the test.
 Women aged 70 and over are eligible for a Medicare rebate on the cost of the test, and earlier testing may be subsidised for women with some medical risk factors.

 For more information on health checks, and which ones you need at what age, head to the 'Health checks' section under 'Health topics'.